phaubertin/jinue/doc/syscalls/mint.md

 In order to use this function, the owner descriptor for the resource must be specified.
-The owner descriptor is the descriptor that was specified in the call to the function that created the resource (e.g. CREATE_IPC).
+The owner descriptor is the descriptor that was specified in the call to the function that created the resource (e.g. CREATE_ENDPOINT).

 ## Arguments